AdamEisfeld/PhyKit/README.md

 ### Actions

-As of PhyKit 1.0.2, PHYActions have been added.
 Similar to SCNActions in SceneKit, you can construct PHYActions to modify a rigid body's attributes over time for things like animations.

 You can create a custom PHYAction, or use one of the provided helper constructors, eg: